stuckedstudio/quick-cpp-builder/README.md

 # quick-cpp-builder
-A small program doing the work of a make file (or something)
+A small program doing the work of a makefile (or something)

 Working on adding settings through a .json file